 Option B – Book train tickets in Europe through the national rail website

 I generally use the Rome2Rio website to search my train options.
-The result then links to the correct national rail website to book the ticket with.
+The result then links to the correct national rail website to book the ticket.
 But the list makes it easy to go directly to the correct website:

 The list of national rail websites to book train tickets: